-Other than the following existing arrangements, we do not expect to provide any of our named executive officers with the right to receive tax gross-up payments for any parachute payment excise taxes.
 Under each of their employment agreements, Dr. Mates and Mr. Hineline are entitled to a gross-up payment that will make her or him whole in the event that any parachute payment excise taxes are imposed on her or him.
 This arrangement has been in place since we were a private company.
-We provide this protection to Dr. Mates and Mr. Hineline to help ensure that they will be properly incentivized in the event of a potential change in control of the Company to maximize shareholder value in a transaction without concern for potential consequences of the transaction to her or him.
-Based on the assumptions described below under "Executive Officer and Director Compensation-Potential Payments upon Termination or Change-in-Control," upon a termination of employment or a change of control as of December 31, 2016, Dr. Mates and Mr. Hineline would not be entitled to any tax gross-up payment.
+We provide this protection to Dr. Mates and Mr. Hineline to help ensure that they will be properly incentivized in the event of a potential change in control of the Company to maximize stockholder value in a transaction without concern for potential consequences of the transaction to her or him.
+Based on the assumptions described below under "Executive Officer and Director Compensation-Potential Payments upon Termination or Change-in-Control," upon a termination of employment or a change of control as of December 31, 2018, Dr. Mates and Mr. Hineline would not be entitled to any tax gross-up payment.
+Mr. Halstead, Dr. Davis and Dr. Vanover's employment agreements include a Section 280G "best after tax" provision, meaning, if any payments due under their employment agreements would otherwise constitute parachute payments within the meaning of Section 280G of the Code and would be subject to the excise tax imposed under Section 4999 of the Code, the payments will be reduced by the amount required to avoid the excise tax if such a reduction would give the grantee a better after-tax result than if the grantee received the payments in full.